seth-aung/seth-aung/README.md

 **"Learning to code so my computer fears me too."**

-I run **Alinntann Printing & ID Photo** — a small but mighty print shop in Myanmar.
+I run **Alinntann Printing** — a small but mighty print shop in Myanmar.
 I do a bit of everything: photo editing, printing, and now… **diving into development**.
 I'm learning how to build apps and tools that can help with my work, and maybe even create something cool for others too.

 ---